 The origin of the common name damiana is from the Greek daman or damia meaning "to tame or subdue."
 It is the feminine version of Damian and infers that damiana is the wild one "who tames."
 It is believed that the indigenous Guaycura in the Baja region of Mexico were the first to use damiana.
 According to legend, the herb became more widely distributed when the Guaycura began trading with the Aztecs.
 Damiana was also highly valued in ancient times by the Mayans, who used the plant in a similar manner to the Aztecs and the Guaycura.

 Uses And Preparations

-Dried damiana leaf can be brewed into a tea, made into a tincture, used in herbal smoking blends, or powdered and encapsulated.
-A fresh plant tincture of aerial portions may be made as well.
+Dried damiana leaf milled into powder can be made into a tincture, used in culinary dishes, or encapsulated.
 Damiana leaves are often infused in alcohol to make liqueurs or cordials.

 No known precautions.

 We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

 This information has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 For educational purposes only.